The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Cast-in-Place Liners

-DIY vs. Professional Installation: Cost Comparison
+The Cheapest Way to Reline a Chimney: DIY vs. Professional Cost Comparison

 DIY Installation

-- Chimney Liner Kits: Basic kits cost $120 to $800, and pre-insulated kits cost between $650 and $1,000.
+- Chimney Liner Kits: Basic kits run $120 to $800.
+Pre-insulated kits land between $650 and $1,000.

-- Additional Materials: Thermal blanket insulation kits ($125-$380), clamps, and adapters add to the Cost.
+- Additional Materials: Thermal blanket insulation kits ($125-$380), plus clamps and adapters, add to the cost.

-- Permits: Necessary permits cost $100 to $150.
+- Permits: Pulling the right permits costs $100 to $150.

 Professional Installation

-Total Professional Cost: $1,800 to $4,000 on average, with premium installations reaching $7,000.
+Total Professional Cost: $1,800 to $4,000 on average, with premium jobs reaching $7,000.

 Cost-Saving Tips for Chimney Relining